Trustees approve online RN to BSN

 by Norm Miller

-Louisiana College’s Board of Trustees unanimously approved an online RN to BSN degree offered at one of the lowest hourly rates in CENLA.
+Louisiana Christian University’s Board of Trustees unanimously approved an online RN to BSN degree offered at one of the lowest hourly rates in CENLA.

-At $200 per credit hour for the degree, Louisiana College President Dr. Rick Brewer believes that “LC will soon help bridge the healthcare worker shortage in CENLA and beyond.”
+At $200 per credit hour for the degree, Louisiana Christian University President Dr. Rick Brewer believes that “LCU will soon help bridge the healthcare worker shortage in CENLA and beyond.”

 According to the Bureau of Labor Statistics, registered nurses (RNs) should expect to see the most significant amount of new job openings by 2026.
 More than 438,000 new RN jobs are projected to be added to the workforce within that time frame, surging from approximately 2.7 million jobs to 3.2 million.